Oxygen-free copper

 Oxygen-free copper (OFC) or oxygen-free high thermal conductivity (OFHC) copper is a group of wrought high-conductivity copper alloys that have been electrolytically refined to reduce the level of oxygen to 0.001% or below.

+Oxygen-free copper is a premium grade of copper that has a high level of conductivity and is virtually free from oxygen content.
+The oxygen content of copper affects its electrical properties and can reduce conductivity.

 Specification

 Oxygen-free copper is typically specified according to the ASTM/UNS database.
 The UNS database includes many different compositions of high conductivity electrical copper.
 Of these, three are widely used and two are considered oxygen-free: